liuliu/ccv/doc/dpm.md

 What about performance?
 -----------------------

 DPM is not known for its speed.
-Its ability to identify difficult objects, that's the winning point.
+Its ability to identify difficult objects, is the selling point.
 However, this implementation tries to optimize for speed as well.
-For a 640x480 photo, this mplementation will be done in about one seconds, no multi-threading cheat.
+For a 640x480 photo, this implementation will be done in about one second, without multi-thread support.

+Accuracy-wise:

+There are two off-the-shelf implementations.
+One is the DPM in matlab from author, the other is HOG detector from OpenCV.
+Fo the task to detect pedestrians in a given image, we use INTRA 2008 dataset, and it provides both training and testing data.
+With OpenCV stock peopledetect sample program, we get:

+	65.7% (156)

+The former one is the detection rate (how many objects have been detected), the later is the number of false alarms (the detected region doesn't contain the expected object)

+Our implementation?

+	80.14% (74)

+Looks pretty good!

+Speed-wise:

 How to train my own detector?
 -----------------------------